samantabelow/trybe-projects/README.md

 This repository contains all the learning projects developed by <a href="https://github.com/samantabelow">Samanta Below</a> while studying at <a href="https://www.betrybe.com/">Trybe</a>.

-The course takes over 1500 hours and includes introduction to software development, front-end, backend, computer science, software engineering and agile methodology.
+The course takes over 1500 hours and includes introduction to software development, front-end, backend, computer science and agile methodology.

 ## Fundamentals of Web Development
 </div>